rflynn/circumnavigation/README.txt

 	Ship's health / maintenance / repairs
 		constructed from oak?

+Continuity
+	Calculate the phases of the Moon, position of the Sun and locations of stars/constellations during the journey based on the Armada's location and the time of year

 Things to Stress / How to show
 	The age (Age of Discovery, Age of Sail)
 		Ancient oar-propelled galleys were still in mainstream use